 - Students who take dual enrollment courses will have grades recorded to their high school transcript and also their permanent college transcript.
 Therefore, students need to be very dedicated to their best performance in dual enrollment coursework because the resulting grades can greatly impact postsecondary education opportunities and scholarship opportunities.

-Contact your high school guidance counselor to see if you are eligible to take Dual Enrollment classes at SPC.
+Contact your high school counselor to see if you are eligible to take Dual Enrollment classes at SPC.

 An EIP student spends 10-15 hours per week with their sponsor to undertake activities that provide comprehensive views of organizations that focus on the sponsor's professional roles, responsibilities, and functions.
 The student becomes knowledgeable about the organization's long range company priorities and how decisions are made about those priorities.
 Students learn to seek insight into the qualities, skills and knowledge that help professionals perform effectively.